CEI-lab/ece3400-2017/docs/Teamwork/Leadership.md

 The team leader is responsile for keeping the team motivated, performing, and balanced.
 Here as some hints at how you can effectively manage your team:

 * Make sure that everyone lives up to the team contract.
-Such conversations can be unpleasant, but if you refering to the contract they agreed on can help.
+Such conversations can be unpleasant, but if you refer to the contract they themselves agreed on, that can help.

 * *Think ahead!* Every week is going to present new engineering challenges, your job is to keep an eye on the goal and ensure progress.
 You can do this by making flow charts/Gant charts on what needs to happen next.